migtools/crane-operator/README.md

 *Note:*
 - For now crane and MTC are not compatible within a same namespace if installed using OLM and operator hub.
-- To interact with UI properly, before creating `operatorConfig` CR, run `oc create -f https://raw.githubusercontent.com/konveyor/crane-reverse-proxy/main/dev-route.yml`.
-This route is a workaround of a CORS issue we are facing, there is a patch to resolve the same upstream as well, once that gets released we would no longer need to create this route.

 ## Custom Installation